 Who are HAUC(UK)

-HAUC(UK) brings highway authorities, utilities and government together with the aim of working safely and smartly to reduce the impact of street and road works on members of the public throughout the UK.
+Since 1986, when HAUC(UK) was set up, we’ve been bringing highway authorities, utilities and government departments together with the aim of working safely and smartly.
+Our aim is to make sure processes, systems and legislation don’t hamper the public who still need to travel while essential works are going on.
+As a result of our work, we hope to reduce the impact of street and road works throughout the UK.

-- To advise the Secretary of State on issues relating to street works legislation
+- We advise the Secretary of State on the issues relating to street and road works legislation

 Why the HAUC(UK) App